lukeyouell/craft-salesforceleads/README.md

 ### Handling Responses

-We are posting to Salesforce using a POST request, so we don't receive any meaningful feedback back.
+We are posting to Salesforce using a HTTP POST request, so we don't receive any meaningful feedback back.
 The request will only error if there is a problem with the request itself.

 #### Successful